More than 1,000 Albertans in hospital with COVID-19 | CBC News

 More than 1,000 Albertans in hospital with COVID-19

-Health minister has COVID-19 as number of known active cases surges to 72,368
+Health minister tests positive as number of known active cases surges to 72,368

 The number of Albertans in hospital with COVID-19 has surpassed 1,000, a milestone not seen since the peak of the fourth wave last fall.

-Updated COVID-19 statistics released Monday by the Alberta government state that there are 1,007 people in hospital, up from 822 on Friday.
+Updated COVID-19 statistics released Monday by the Alberta government say there are 1,007 people in hospital, up from 822 on Friday.

 The number of COVID-19 patients in intensive care has also increased, now at 94, up from 81 on Friday.